marcingastol/git-in-gear/lab-05/README.md

-# 📚 Lab 07 - Learning Git Log and Git Diff
+# 📚 Lab 05 - Learning Git Log and Git Diff

-Welcome to the seventh lab of our "Git in Gear" Workshop!
+Welcome to the fifth lab of our "Git in Gear" Workshop!
 In this lab, we will focus on understanding your repository's history.
 We'll explore the usage of `git log` to view commit history and `git diff` to compare changes between commits or branches.

 ## Objective